AnthonyW90/python-documenation-site/docs/django/labs/student-api.md

 ## Part 3 (Optional)

 Add the ability to search or filter students using URL parameters.
 Consult the DRF documentation here: https://www.django-rest-framework.org/api-guide/filtering/

+## Part 4 (Optional)

+Create a frontend for your API.
+You can use Vue or plain JavaScript.
+Be sure to add styles to make it look nice!